ZichengDuan/EZIGen/README.md

 Extract the data to local folders and configure the corresponding path in `configs/train_config.yaml`

 ## Start training
-After dataset preperation, you can then simply start DDP training with HuggingFace Accelerator:
+After dataset preparation, you can then simply start DDP training with HuggingFace Accelerator:
 ```
 sh train.sh
 ```
-Alternatively, you can also run the training using plain python on single-gpu:
+Alternatively, you can also run the training using plain python on a single GPU:
 ```
 python train.py --config configs/train_config.yaml
 ```